Critical Phenomena in Hadronic and DIS Processes: Summary

 \section{Summary}

 The description, formalism and most characteristic features of critical phenomena (phase transitions) in hadronic processes and deep inelastic scattering are presented, and the formalism and most characteristic features in both cases are exposed and compared by stressing the main similarities and differences.

+In hadronic collisions, the vdW equation with Fermi statistics applied to a system of interacting nucleons predicts a first-order liquid-gas phase transition with a critical endpoint.
+In highly inelastic hadronic collisions, once the hadron is broken by the interaction, the inclusive spectrum would reflect the thermal distribution holding at the parton level.
+Then, to deal with the problem of entropy production during the hadronization process, and based on observation of Regge trajectories, possible entropy mechanisms far from equilibrium can be developed in terms of stochastic dynamics.

+In DIS, the experimentally observed saturation of the structure functions indicates a phase transition from the partonic gas (high and intermediate $x$) to a fluid (small $x$).
+Thus the partonic matter in a nucleon (or nucleus) transforms from a almost perfect gas (Bjorken scaling region) to a fluid (the logarithmic scaling violation is replaced by a power law).
+As in the case of hadronic and nuclear collisions, also in DIS (i.e. for smaller systems), the presence of the two (gaseous and fluid) phases can be described by a van der Waals equation of state.
 To get the mapping of the saturation region in DIS onto the spinodal region in the van der Waals equation of state further detailed studies and advanced numerical calculations are needed.

+Experimentally, the onset of the gas-fluid phase transition may be verified by the observed spectrum of the produced particles.
+The $p_{\perp}$ distribution of particles produced from the dilute gaseous state (below the saturation region), can be computed perturbatively, while beyond the saturation border line the produced particles result from the collisions of a very large number of constituents, as in the color glass condensate.

+Whatever the details of the phase transition, the significant point is the existence of a dense partonic medium.
+Experimental data on DIS and on high-energy proton-nucleus and heavy-ion collisions show that the partonic matter may appear as a fluid, the color glass condensate.
+The nature of strongly interacting matter under extreme conditions should be universal, be it produced in hadron-hadron, hadron-nucleus, nucleus-nucleus, heavy-ion collisions, or in deep inelastic lepton-hadron scattering.